 Another local news service is the private and more modest Central News Agency (Wikalat al-anba’ al-markaziyya), better known as Al-Markaziyya.
 Created in 1983 and directed by the Pierre Abi Aql, it has the ambition to compete with the Nna in the local market, but does not seem to have the same penetration in the Lebanese territories.

-On the other hand, political, economic, social and cultural features published by the Arabic services of Reuters, Agence France Press (AFP), Deutsche Presse-Agentur (DPA) and Adnkronos International (AKI) usually find considerable space in Lebanese media outlets, as do their “bulletins” (breaking news), which are often quoted by the local TVs, radios and news web sites.
+On the other hand, political, economic, social and cultural features published by the Arabic services of Reuters, Agence France Presse (AFP), Associated Presse (AP), Deutsche Presse-Agentur (DPA) and the Spanish news agency EFE usually find considerable space in Lebanese media outlets, as do their “bulletins” (breaking news), which are often quoted by the local TVs, radios and news web sites.